ossec/ossec-docs/docs/log_samples/firewalls/isaserver.rst

-A description of the fields in the ISA Server 2000 version log files can be found `at this site. <http://msdn2.microsoft.com/en-us/library/ms813182.aspx>`_
+A description of the fields in the ISA Server 2000 version log files can be found `on the Microsoft site. <http://msdn2.microsoft.com/en-us/library/ms813182.aspx>`_

-A description of the fields in the ISA Server 2004 log files can be found `at this site. <http://msdn2.microsoft.com/en-us/library/aa503237.aspx>`_
+A description of the fields in the ISA Server 2004 log files can be found `at this msdn site. <http://msdn2.microsoft.com/en-us/library/aa503237.aspx>`_

 Other general information about ISA Server and ISA Server logs can be found at the following links: